Abhirup1Datta/Hotel_Data_Analysis/README.md

 ### Methodology ###

-The data from the 3 years has been combined and queried using SQL server to answer some basic business questions.
+The data from the 3 years has been combined and queried using SQL server to answer some important business problems.

 An interactive dashboard was created using Power BI for the owner to visualize the performance of the business.